mafezs/linux-coap-log-collector/README.md

 # Linux CoAP Log Collector

-This repository contains the components of a log collection system using the CoAP protocol for Linux-based environments.
+This repository contains the components of a log collection system using the CoAP protocol for Linux-based IoT devices.
 It includes a CoAP server with authentication and token-based communication, a Linux-based agent for log collection and system monitoring, and sensor simulators for testing purposes.

 ## Components